TheSmartnik/underfinedmethod/source/posts/why-on-earth-do-fibers-exist.html.markdown

 ## A bit of history

 Back in ruby 1.8 [generator was implemented through continuations](https://github.com/ruby/ruby/blob/ruby_1_8_7/lib/generator.rb), little-known control structure inspired by Lisp.
-Continuations main use was again to make generators and programs that needed [backtracking](https://en.wikipedia.org/wiki/Backtracking): [ambiguous operator](http://www.randomhacks.net/2005/10/11/amb-operator/), for example.
+Continuations main use is again to make generators and programs that needed [backtracking:](https://en.wikipedia.org/wiki/Backtracking) [ambiguous operator](http://www.randomhacks.net/2005/10/11/amb-operator/), for example.
 It has bugs,  unpredictable behavior and implemented only in CRuby.
 Very few understand what it is for and even fewer actually tried to use it.

 Then, ruby 1.9 with YARV came along.
 Continuations became to be [harmful](http://www.atdot.net/~ko1/pub/ContinuationFest-ruby.pdf) and were moved to the standard library. `Enumerator` was rewritten in C using fibers.

 ## Fibers

 In other languages, fiber is the name for a lightweight thread.
 In ruby, it is a coroutine.
 Why it's not named coroutine then, you might ask?
-Well, because fiber sounds better [apparently](http://www.atdot.net/~ko1/pub/ContinuationFest-ruby.pdf).
+Well, because fiber sounds better [apparently](http://www.atdot.net/~ko1/pub/ContinuationFest-ruby.pdf)(Page 20).

 There are two types of coroutines: semicouroutune and coroutine.
 They only differ in the way they transfer control.